 A basic set of acrylic paints and brushes to use at home for homework tasks would be very useful.
 All students have access to the studios at lunchtimes and after school to use the department's resources if necessary.
-Students are provided with a hardback sketchbook in which to document their coursework.
-A contribution towards the cost of this book is requested in January of Year 9 to maintain the purchase of high quality sketchbooks.
+Students are asked to contribute to the cost of a high quality hard-backed sketchbook near the start of the course to present their research and development professionally.